 Clay Robbins III is an attorney in the Los Angeles office of Baum, Hedlund, Aristei & Goldman.
 A third-generation California lawyer, Clay concentrates his practice on commercial transportation accident litigation and mass disasters.

-For more the 35 years, Clay has championed the rights of victims and their families in personal injury and wrongful death lawsuits across the nation stemming from major accidents involving aviation, buses, trains, tractor-trailers and auto defects.
+For more the 35 years, Clay has championed the rights of victims and their families in personal injury and wrongful death lawsuits across the nation stemming from major accidents involving aviation, boats, buses, trains, tractor-trailers and auto defects.

 Prior to joining Baum, Hedlund, Aristei & Goldman, Clay was a partner at the Los Angeles law firm of Magaña, Cathcart & McCarthy for more than 20 years.
 He worked on many of the firms high profile catastrophic injury and wrongful death cases.
 Among the many cases he handled, he successfully represented the plaintiffs in an aviation insurance bad faith action resulting in the recovery of over $9 million in compensatory and punitive damages.